Numidians

-The Numidians were the Berber population of Numidia (Algeria and in smaller parts of Tunisia and Morocco).
+The Numidians were the Berber population of Numidia (present-day Algeria).
+They spoke an Afroasiatic language known as the Numidian language.
+The Numidians were originally a semi-nomadic people, they migrated frequently as nomads usually do, but during certain seasons of the year, they would return to the same camp.
+The Numidians soon became more than pastoralists and started to engage in more urban professions.
 The Numidians were one of the earliest Berber tribes to trade with Carthaginian settlers.
 As Carthage grew, the relationship with the Numidians blossomed.
 Carthage's military used the Numidian cavalry as mercenaries.
 Numidia provided some of the highest quality cavalry of the Second Punic War, and the Numidian cavalry played a key role in several battles, both early on in support of Hannibal and later in the war after switching allegiance to the Roman Republic.
+Numidian culture flourished between the end of the Second Punic War and around the Roman conquest, with Masinissa as the first king of a unified Numidia.

 History

+Reign of Masinissa

-During the Punic Wars, Syphax was the king of the largest Numidian kingdom, the Masaesyli.
-In 213 BC, Syphax ended his alliance with Carthage.
-In 208 BC, he rejoined after marrying Sophonisba, daughter of Hasdrubal Gisco.
+During the Second Punic War, Masinissa was the king of a Numidian tribe.
+The importance of his kingdom was secondary to that of the largest kingdom, that of the tribe of the Masaesyli, who were led by their king Syphax.
+Syphax had ended his alliance with Carthage in 213 BC, but five years later, he reestablished close, friendly relations when he married Sophonisba, daughter of Hasdrubal Gisco.

-During the Second Punic War, Syphax sued for peace between Hannon Barca and Publius Cornelius Scipio after the Romans had landed in Africa.
+After the Second Punic War had begun, Masinissa allied with Rome to fight against Carthage.
+Masinassa fought alongside the Romans in Iberia, and led a contingent of cavalry in the decisive Battle of Zama, where his forces played a big role in Rome's victory.
+Syphax had tried to sue for peace between Hannon Barca and Publius Cornelius Scipio after the Romans had landed in Africa.
 With the help of Masinissa, Publius Scipio's troops set fire to Syphax's camp.
 The king Masinissa added Syphax's former territory to his eastern kingdom Massylii as a reward gained through military victory against Carthage.
-After the Second Punic War, Massinissa combined the Amazigh people into a united nation with an agricultural industry.

-After the Second Punic Wars, the peace treaty between Carthage and Rome prevented Carthage from entering any wars without Rome's permission.
+After the Second Punic War, the peace treaty between Carthage and Rome prevented Carthage from entering any wars without Rome's permission.
 Masinissa exploited the treaty by taking Carthaginian land.
-He used various tricks to get land, including stating that Carthage was rebuilding their navy despite the treaty prohibiting a navy.
-When Carthage asked for an appeal Cato the Elder was sent with a commission to mediate a settlement.
+He used various tricks to get land, including stating that Carthage was rebuilding their navy despite the treaty having prohibited a navy.
+Carthage appealed.
+Cato the Elder—who had served in a Roman Legion during the Second Punic War—was sent with a commission to mediate a settlement.
 The commission insisted that both sides agree to their final decision.
 Masinissa agreed, but Carthage refused because of how unfavourable previous Roman decisions had been.
-Cato, who had served in the Roman Legion during the Second Punic War, was convinced by Carthage's refusal to accept the commission that the Third Punic War was needed.
+Carthage's refusal to accept the commission convinced Cato that the Third Punic War was needed.
 Cato made a series of speeches to the senate, all of which ended with "Ceterum censeo Carthaginem esse delendam" (Moreover, I advise that Carthage should be destroyed).